script-fu/script-fu.github.io/index.md

 * Create a local directory as a sandbox for new scripts.
  *YourPath->scripts*

- Add that directory in Gimp as a scripts folder
+ Add that directory in Gimp as a scripts folder.

  *Gimp->Edit->Preferences->Folders->Scripts*
  Restart Gimp, any scripts in that new folder should appear as menu items or useable procedures.